How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 Also worth noting: The evening temperatures are very pleasant, even a tad on the cool side when the wind blows – so bring a shawl or light jacket just in case.
 You may also want to apply insect repellent (though we didn’t actually find it necessary as the area is home to small bats which keep the mosquito population at bay).

-Want to know what we pack as full-time location-independent explorers?
+Want to know what we pack as full-time location-independent travellers?

 ramayana ballet close up2